How to Take Payments on Zoom Contact Center: PCI-Compliant Voice Payments

 Debt Collection and Recovery

 Collections agencies on Zoom Contact Center need PCI-compliant card capture to take payment plans during recovery calls.
-Shuttle integrates payment-link follow-up for callers who agree to pay later, with status posting back to the agent's case file.
+Shuttle's payment links cover follow-up for callers who agree to pay later, with status posting back to the agent's case file.

 Utility and Telco Billing